Top 11 Most Expensive and Rarest Guns Still In Existence Today

 Designer: Louis Dolne

-Basically, the Apache revolver was an attempt to create the Leatherman Wave of handguns in the 19th century.
-And like many dedicated multitools, it had many functions, multiple implements and portability.
+The Apache revolver was essentially an attempt to create the Leatherman Wave of handguns in the nineteenth century.
+It had many functions, multiple implements, and portability, just like many dedicated multitools.

-The design dates back from 1860s.
-The design was credited to Louise Dolne and the weapon was manufactured until the end of the1800s.
+The design dates from the 1860s.
+The weapon was designed by Louise Dolne and was manufactured until the end of the 1800s.

-This weapon was unique since it combined the features of a gun (revolver), a knuckle duster and a dagger.
+This weapon was unique in that it incorporated elements of a gun (revolver), a knuckle duster, and a dagger.

-Firstly, let’s talk about its deadliest feature, the revolver.
-It was based on a pepperbox revolver using pinfire cartridges.
-The pepperbox revolver is basically a handheld semiautomatic Gatling gun.
-Imagine a multi-barreled machine gun being scaled down to the size of a pistol.
-That’s exactly what a pepperbox revolver looks like, except that it won’t fire in full auto.
-The cylinder is the barrel itself.
-And in the case of the Apache revolver, the gun feature lacks a barrel but uses cylinders instead.
+Let's start with its most lethal feature, the revolver.
+It was built around a pepperbox revolver that fired pinfire cartridges.
+The pepperbox revolver is essentially a semiautomatic Gatling gun in hand.
+Consider shrinking a multi-barreled machine gun to the size of a pistol.
+A pepperbox revolver looks exactly like that, except it doesn't fire in full auto.
+The barrel is represented by the cylinder.
+In the case of the Apache revolver, the gun lacks a barrel and instead relies on cylinders.

 5. Treeby Chain Gun